Turnitin guide ยท Updated 2026-06-01

 Does no repository mean my paper is never stored anywhere?

-The document should not be added to a student paper repository for future matching, ATW.
-Depending on the service’s policy, temporary processing, download files, and account records may exist.
+It means the paper should not be added to a student paper repository for future matching.
+Temporary processing, download files, and account records may still exist depending on the service policy.

 Can my university see a no-repository draft check?